hindutva/hindutva.github.io/rivals/abe-disease/0-theism/rudhironmAda.md

 - With "intersectionality", you look at all the opperssion classes/ identities one might have - then pare it down to a small group (but never to an individual, because he does not have agency).
 With "positionality", they measure your position in relation to system of power.

 #### Unscientific beliefs
 - This involves some rejection of science (eg. "scientific racism") and even undermining mathematics.
 There was a movement in 2020 which sought to argue that 2+2=5 based on various nuances/ suppositions such as 2.3+2.4=2.7; two fowl produce a chick etc. - which was actually an attempt to shock, confuse and browbeat into believing that they are stupid and should respect "critical theory" and the like.
-Similarly - "there are multiple geneders".
+Similarly - "there are multiple genders".

 ### Behavioral demands
 - In contemporary America, you have to keep confessing "I am a racist" to prove that you are not a racist.
 That's the essence of Critical Race Theory.
+- Eg. Kneeling in solidarity with BLM protestors.
+- Language changes:  "they", "ze" pronouns

 ### Restructuring society
 - Egalitarianism, anti-elitism, opposition to heredity influence (even in descriptive scientific research on phenotypes important in social functions).